Ministers have twice promised to end child detention and twice failed. When will they come good on thier promises?

 However, twice ministers have set deadlines for ending the practice, and twice they have failed.
 Not only that, but they have attempted to take credit for it.

 Will they do so again during conference season, as children who have committed no crime are still detained in ‘secure accomodation’?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.